-A book review is a thorough description, critical analysis, and/or evaluation of the quality, meaning, and significance of a book.
+A book review is a thorough description, critical analysis, and/or evaluation of the quality, meaning, and significance of a book, often in relation to prior research on the topic.
 Reviews generally range from 500-1000 words, but may be longer or shorter depending on the length and complexity of the book being reviewed, the overall purpose of the review, and whether the review is a comparative analysis examining two or more books that focus on the same topic.
-Professors assign book reviews as practice in carefully analyzing complex scholarly texts and to assess your ability to effectively synthesize research to reach an informed perspective about a research problem or issue.
+Professors assign book reviews as practice in carefully analyzing complex scholarly texts and to assess your ability to effectively synthesize research so that you reach an informed perspective about a research problem or issue.

 There are two general approaches to reviewing a book:

 NOTE: Since most course assignments require that you write a critical rather than descriptive review, the following information about preparing to write and the structure and style of reviews will focus on critical book reviews.